Vatican gives health update on Pope Francis as hospital stay drags on

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Pope Francis is likely to remain in hospital for at least two more days, sources have told an Italian news outlet.
+Vatican spokesman Matteo Bruni said the Pope is “in good spirits” and promised a further update on his condition later Monday.

-The 88-year-old pontiff has been battling bronchitis for over a week and was admitted to the Gemelli hospital in Rome on Friday.
+The Pope has been experiencing respiratory issues for over a week, leading to his admission to the hospital on Friday.

-The Vatican has said that the Pope’s hospital stay will continue for as long as necessary.

-The Italian news agency ANSA has suggested a discharge date around the middle of the week.
+The distinction between bacterial and viral infections is crucial for treatment, as bacterial infections can be treated with antibiotics, while viral infections typically require supportive care and time to resolve.

+The Vatican said on Monday that the pope's planned weekly audience in St. Peter's Square, set for Wednesday, had been cancelled “due to the continued hospitalisation of the Holy Father”.

-Due to his illness, the Pope was unable to deliver his customary Sunday prayer in St. Peter's Square or preside over a special mass for artists marking the Catholic Church's jubilee year.
+The pope's doctors had earlier ordered complete rest, and Francis was unable to deliver his regular weekly prayer on Sunday to pilgrims in St Peter's Square or lead a special Mass for artists to mark the Catholic Church's Jubilee Year.

-A planned visit to Rome's Cinecittà film studios on Monday was also cancelled.
+While in hospital over the weekend, the pope continued his recent practice of making phone calls to speak with members of a Catholic parish in Gaza, Italian broadcaster Mediaset reported on Monday.

+One of the parish members said Francis had called on both Friday and Saturday and was in "good spirits" but sounded "a bit tired".

-Despite his health challenges, the Pope took to social media to express his gratitude, writing on X (formerly Twitter) on Sunday: “Thank you for the affection, prayer and closeness with which you accompany me in these days.”
+"Thank you for the affection, prayer and closeness with which you accompany me in these days," the pope wrote on X on Sunday.

 As a young man, the Argentine pontiff underwent a procedure to remove a portion of his lung following an infection.
 This experience has left him susceptible to respiratory problems.